e-Sharp/cpp_primitive_recursive_functions/README.md

     auto P = Rec(O<0>, Pi<1, 2>); // Unused recurrence term.
     eval(P, n); // P will be evaluated for each value in [0, n].
     // n - 1 computations for basically nothin' :(

+    // This will also produce suboptimal performances for 'If' function and others.
 ```

 I did not find a way to implement lazy evaluation which wouldn't break the syntax or compile-time evaluation.